-As more and more companies tend to adopt DevOps trend in their software development process, DevOps has slowly become a set of practices rather than a concept.
+As more and more companies tend to adopt the DevOps trend in their software development process, DevOps has slowly become a set of practices rather than a concept.

 It is about finding a smooth interaction between development and operations in order to overcome the frequent conflicts that we can face in every software delivery industry.

 One of the DevOps Ecosystem landing tools is Docker.
-This open source emerging technology aims to easily pack, ship, and run any application as a lightweight, portable, self-sufficient container, which can run virtually anywhere.
+This open-source emerging technology aims to easily pack, ship, and run any application as a lightweight, portable, self-sufficient container, which can run virtually anywhere.

 With the explosion of the Docker container market, almost all IT and cloud companies have adopted docker technology.

 Docker is dominating the container runtime, used by 83% of all the containers in production, and in order to manage this increasing number, we have to face the challenge of keeping an eye close to understand what is really happening inside our container.
-Monitoring containers are one of the most challenging activities related to the container-based application.
+Monitoring containers are one of the most challenging activities related to container-based applications.

 In front of this high scale of containers, we can see an increased need to understand what is really happening inside the containerized application.